“I Lost a Tooth… Is a Dental Implant Right for Me?”

 Can a dental implant be done in one day?

-The surgical component can be done in one day but the final crown must be placed after proper healing and bone integration has occured.
+The surgical component can be done in one day but the final crown must be placed after proper healing and bone integration has occurred.

 Can a tooth implant get infected?